Baladeba Ratha: Dhumpa sangita

 Ratha is thought to have invented the dhumpa, a bamboo percussion instrument, that accompanies the Odia folk art form of dhumpa sangita.
 The dhumpa accompanies recitations of his songs called dhumpa sangeeta.
 Many of his poetic pieces, especially the champu are set to dance in Odissi.

 Death and Commemoration

-Ratha died in Athagada (Athgarh, Odisha) in the year 1845.
+Ratha died in Brahmapur (Berhampur, Odisha) in the year 1845.
 Dasarathi Das' Kabisurjya Baladeba Ratha is a biography that examines his life and contributions to Indian literature.
 Kabisuryanagar, formerly Boirani, a town in the Ganjam district of Odisha has been named in his honour.